-The Maryland Energy Administration (MEA) is pleased to announce the launch of the Tax Year 2018 Energy Storage Tax Credit Program.
+The Maryland Energy Administration (MEA) is pleased to announce the launch of the Tax Year 2021 Maryland Energy Storage Income Tax Credit Program (the program).
 The program is designed to encourage the deployment of energy storage systems in Maryland.

-The program is available to eligible residential and commercial taxpayers who have installed a qualifying energy storage system on their residential or commercial property in Maryland during Tax Year 2018 (January 1 - December 31, 2018).
-MEA may award up to $750,000 in energy storage tax credits on a first come, first served basis while funding is available.
+The program is available to residential and commercial taxpayers who have installed an energy storage system on their residential or commercial property in Maryland during Tax Year 2021 (January 1 - December 31, 2021).
+Under the enabling statute, MEA may award a total of $750,000 in tax credit certificates during a given tax year.
+Tax credit certificates will be awarded to eligible applicants on a first come, first served basis during Tax Year 2021.
+Current law authorizes MEA to offer the program for Tax Years 2018, 2019, 2020, 2021, and 2022.
+Please review the TY 2021 Maryland Energy Storage Income Tax Credit Program Notice of Availability (NOA) before starting your application.

 Commercial Property means nonresidential property with a commercial, industrial, or government use as outlined in the definition for the “Commercial Clean Energy Grant” in COMAR 14.26.04.02(5) and includes multifamily properties.